 On Friday I did an unkeynote with Ricardo Torres Kompen at the PLE conference in Aveiro.
 I must admit I was a little nervous as I have not done one before.
-I prepared a presentation but when I met with Ricardo I realised that the format was wrong, it was too much like a traditional one-way talk.
+I prepared a presentation but when I met with Ricardo I realised that the format was wrong, patient it was too much like a traditional one-way talk.
 We had asked people in advance on their thoughts on the following four questions:

 - What is your personal digital learning environment and how do you use it?